A discreet way to make the invisible visible

 Since the Sunflower was established in the UK in 2016, it has been adopted globally by organisations to support both their colleagues and customers.

-The Sunflower is now recognised across a broad range of sectors - ranging from retail, financial services, transport including over 130 airports, travel and tourism as well as over 450 universities, schools and colleges, all of the UK railway network, theme parks, supermarkets, leisure facilities, healthcare, financial services, emergency services, theatres and over 350 charities.
+The Sunflower is now recognised across a broad range of sectors - ranging from retail, financial services, transport including airlines and airports, travel and tourism as well as over 450 universities, schools and colleges, all of the UK railway network, theme parks, supermarkets, leisure facilities, healthcare, financial services, emergency services, theatres and over 350 charities.

-The Sunflower has been launched locally in Australia, Belgium, Canada, Denmark, Ireland, the Netherlands, New Zealand, the UK and the USA.
+The Sunflower has been launched locally in Australia, Belgium, Canada, Denmark, Ireland, the Netherlands, New Zealand, the UK, the UAE and the USA.

 Businesses in countries like France, Norway and Lithuania have recently introduced the Sunflower and notably in the United Arab Emirates, the Sunflower is being used to make World Expo 2020 inclusive and accessible to all visitors.